What is CBC? Cannabichromene – Action, Receptors, Uses 2026

 – It works synergistically with CBD and THC in the entourage effect – that is why in Poland it is mainly available in full-spectrum and broad-spectrum oils.

-What is CBC and where is it produced in the cannabis plant?
+What is CBC and where does it occur in the cannabis plant?

 CBC, or cannabichromene, is one of over 120 phytocannabinoids identified in the Cannabis sativa L. plant.
-It was discovered in 1966 by the team of Raphael Mechoulam, the same scientist who isolated THC two years earlier (PubMed, 1966).
-In a mature plant, CBC usually constitutes 0.1-2% of the flower mass, although new varieties selected for CBC have reached 5-10%.
+It was discovered in 1966 by a team led by Raphael Mechoulam, the same scientist who isolated THC two years earlier (PubMed, 1966).
+In a mature plant, CBC typically constitutes 0.1-2% of the flower mass, although new strains selected for CBC are already reaching 5-10%.

-Chemically, CBC belongs to the chromene cannabinoid group.
-Its molecular formula is C21H30O2, identical to CBD and THC.
-The differences lie in the bond geometry, which determines its distinct receptor profile.
+Chemically, CBC belongs to the group of chromene cannabinoids.
+It has a molecular formula of C21H30O2, identical to CBD and THC.
+The differences lie in the geometry of the bonds, which determines the different receptor profile.
 Interestingly, CBC is relatively thermally stable, which facilitates its vaporization and preservation in final products.

 Cannabis plants produce CBC as a byproduct of their primary biosynthetic pathway.
 It is derived from cannabichromenic acid (CBCA), which in turn is derived from CBGA, the "mother of cannabinoids."
 CBC concentrations increase throughout the plant's vegetative period, peaking during the flowering phase.
 After harvest and decarboxylation, CBCA transforms into the active form CBC.

-What does the biosynthesis of CBC from CBGA look like?
+How does the biosynthesis of CBC from CBGA look?

-CBC biosynthesis begins with olivinolic acid and geranylpyrophosphate, two precursors derived from the plant's primary metabolism.
-Condensation of these compounds produces CBGA, which undergoes further enzymatic transformation in the plant trichome.
-The enzyme CBCA synthase (CBCA synthase) converts CBGA directly into cannabichromenic acid (CBCA).
+The biosynthesis of CBC begins with olivetolic acid and geranyl pyrophosphate, two precursors derived from the plant's primary metabolism.
+The condensation of these compounds yields CBGA, which undergoes further enzymatic transformation in the plant's trichome.
+The enzyme CBCA synthase converts CBGA directly into cannabichromenic acid (CBCA).

-CBCA is the acid form of CBC, present in freshly harvested material.
-Under the influence of heat, light, or prolonged storage, CBCA loses its carboxyl group and transforms into CBC.
+CBCA is the acidic form of CBC, present in freshly harvested raw material.
+Under the influence of heat, light, or prolonged storage, CBCA loses its carboxyl group and converts to CBC.
 This process is called decarboxylation.
-Therefore, thermally processed products (oils, extracts, vaporized herb) contain primarily CBC, while raw buds contain primarily CBCA.
+Therefore, thermally processed products (oils, extracts, vaporized flower) mainly contain CBC, while raw flower primarily contains CBCA.

 How much CBC is in a typical cannabis plant?